Miloš Biković: Acting career

 Biković made his acting debut on television, in the popular RTS series The Dollars Are Coming (Serbian Cyrillic: Стижу долари).
 He came to further prominence with the comedy series White Ship (Bela lađa), in which he acted from 2006 to 2011.
 In 2008, Biković had a supporting role in the B92 drama series The Storks Will Return (Vratiće se rode).
 He subsequently appeared in two short films, Assignment: Ten Minutes (Zadatak: 10 minuta) in 2009, and Plus in 2010.

 In 2010, Biković was cast to portray Serbian footballer Aleksandar "Tirke" Tirnanić in Montevideo, God Bless You!
 (Montevideo, Bog te video!).
 Directed by Dragan Bjelogrlić, it is the true story of the Yugoslavia national football team qualifying for the 1930 FIFA World Cup.
 Biković and his castmates had to learn to play football for the film.
 Montevideo, God Bless You! premiered on 20 December 2010, and became the highest-grossing film in Serbia and the Balkan region.
 It was also selected as the Serbian entry for the Best Foreign Language Film at the 84th Academy Awards.
 The film brought Biković MTV Adria Movie Award and Niš Film Festival for Best Actor, as well as a FIPRESCI Serbia Award for Best Actor nomination.
 It also made him a household name in Serbia, and earned him the Hello!
 Magazine Award for the Personality of the Year in 2011.
 The television series adapted from Montevideo, God Bless You!, which features some scenes and characters that do not appear in the original film, premiered on the RTS on 13 February 2012.

 The following year, Biković had an episode appearance in the television series Mixed Meat (Mešano meso).
 He also made his stage debut in the Atelje 212 production Goodbye SFRY (Zbogom SFRJ), inspired by Wolfgang Becker's film Good Bye, Lenin!
-In 2012, Biković portrayed Serbian scientist Mihajlo Petrović Alas in Professor Kosta Vujic's Hat (Šešir profesora Koste Vujića), a film adaptation of the novel of the same name by Milovan Vitezović directed by Zdravko Šotra.
+In 2012, Biković portrayed Serbian scientist Mihailo Petrović Alas in Professor Kosta Vujic's Hat (Šešir profesora Koste Vujića), a film adaptation of the novel of the same name by Milovan Vitezović directed by Zdravko Šotra.
 The film was critically acclaimed and commercially successful.

 In 2013, Biković starred the RTS series Ravna Gora that takes place in Yugoslavia during World War II and tells the story of the Chetnik resistance movement, the National Theatre production of The Lady of the Camellias, and the German independent short film Great.
 The following year, he starred in the sequel to Montevideo, God Bless You!, the box-office hit See You in Montevideo (Montevideo, vidimo se!) and its eponymous spin-off series, and the film and television adaptation of Mir-Jam's novel Single in a Marriage (Samac u braku), titled, respectively, When Love Is Late (Kad ljubav zakasni) and Single in a Marriage.

-He regularly plays in Russian films.
 Biković appeared in Sunstroke (2014), which marked his Russian debut, a film directed by Nikita Mikhalkov, based on Ivan Bunin's works Sunstroke and Cursed Days.
 He also appeared in Dukhless 2 (2015).
 Biković also acted in the 2018 films Ice and Beyond the Edge.